chetansinghsajwan/notes/git/config.md

 2. Global or User Level
 3. Local Level

-For system level, the configuration file is stored at `/etc/gitconfig` file.
-This level i
+System Level is applied throughout the whole system, for each user.
+The configuration file for this level is stored at `/etc/gitconfig` file.

-For global level, the configuration file is stored at `~/.gitconfig` or `~/.config/git/config`.
+Global Level is applied specific to one user. global level, the configuration file is stored at `~/.gitconfig` or `~/.config/git/config`.
+This level is specific to each user.

 For local level